A Circular Walk to Wittenham Clumps and Dorchester Abbey Church in Oxfordshire.

 topic for more about England including walks alongside The Kennet and Avon Canal, The Oxford Canal, The Grand Union Canal and The Stratford-upon-Avon Canal.
 Also links at Resources

-for our travel and touring websites covering holidays and tours of Portugal Algarve, Greek Islands, several Canary Islands, Cyprus, India, Cambodia, Myanmar, Thailand and Vietnam.
+for our travel and touring websites covering holidays and tours of several Greek Islands, Cyprus and India.